korintic/UnityEditorScripts/README.md

 ![Process Icons Example](https://github.com/korintic/UnityEditorScripts/blob/master/Images/ProcessIconsExample.png "Process icons example")

 TO DO:
+- [x] Add new resize options
+- [ ] Update config saving and loading logic
-- [ ] Add preserve aspect ratio option to resize
+- [ ] Rename to process images

 NOTE:
 - Path to Photoshop.exe needs to be defined by the user in the editor window.